 Some calls are designed to retrieve large sets of metadata that change infrequently.
 To improve performance, these calls return cached responses when you request all available data (with no filters).
 In these cases, the CorrelationID is not applicable.
 However, if you specify an input filter to reduce the amount data returned, you can use MessageID and CorrelationID for these metadata calls.

 Specifying an Error Language

-An application can specify the language in which error messages are returned.
-This is done through the value passed in the ErrorLanguage property of the request.
+An application can specify the language in which error and warning messages are returned.
+This is done by setting a value in the ErrorLanguage property of the request.
 Specify the standard RFC 3066 language identification tag for the language in which error messages should be returned.
 For example, specify

 en_US to have error messages returned in US English.
 Error language is an optional input which, if not specified, defaults to US English.
 See https://developer.ebay.com/Devzone/finding/CallRef/Enums/GlobalIdList.html for the language identification tag you should enter, along with the associated country and eBay site ID.